Bheith ar foluain go deo…

 She held out one of the cleanest and softest looking hands he had ever seen.
 There was no dirt, no scars, no calluses.
 It was almost as if she’d never done a day’s work in her life.
 He stared at her palm warily.
 Maybe he was better off not taking it.
 Maybe this was some sort of trick.

 “Well?
-Are you going to take my hand or not?”
+Are you going to take it or not?”

 “I don’t know.”

-“Cassius, you are going to have to trust me.
-Believe you me, you’re not going to want to stay out here very long.
+“Cassius, you must trust me.
+Believe you me, you’re not going to want to stay out here.
 There are far worse things that could befall you than coming with me.”

 In the next instant, he was transported to another realm.
 The Hall was nestled in the highest mountains, the peaks bare, stark, and intimidating.
 His soul was so intensely affected that he fell to his knees once he could feel something solid beneath his feet.
 His fingers gripped onto the brown dirt as the world about him spun.
 Very near the side of a cliff, he peered over only to realize he couldn’t see the bottom of the ravine, just an abundance of mist and the sounds of flowing water.
 He cried out and recoiled backward away from it.